LASIK eye surgery

 LASIK is most often done on people who use glasses or contact lenses because of nearsightedness

 (myopia).
-It is occasionally used to correct farsightedness.
+It is sometimes used to correct farsightedness.
 It may also correct astigmatism.

-The FDA and American Academy of Ophthalmology have developed guidelines for who would be a good candidate for LASIK.
+The FDA and American Academy of Ophthalmology have developed guidelines for determining LASIK candidates.

 - You should be at least 18 years old (21 in some cases, depending on the laser used), because vision may continue to change in people younger than 18.
 A rare exception is a child with one very nearsighted and one normal eye.
 Using LASIK to correct a very nearsighted eye may prevent amblyopia